Child Fatality and Near Fatality

 Child Fatalities and Near Fatalities Resulting From Abuse and/or Neglect

-Assembly Bill (AB) 1625 amended statute which updated the State's child near fatality definition to be in alignment with the federal definition of near fatality under CAPTA.
-The near fatality definition removed time limits in which a child must be in 'serious' or 'critical' condition prior to disclosure for reporting purposes.
+- California Assembly Bill (AB) 1625 amended statute which updated the State's child near fatality definition to be in alignment with the federal definition under CAPTA, that a near fatality means an act that, as certified by a physician, places the child in serious or critical condition.
 Similarly to SB 39, this bill identifies required information that must be disclosed once a near fatality is determined to have been caused by abuse or neglect.
-The CDSS released ACL 16-109 to provide guidance regarding the state law change and its impact to reporting, recording and disclosing near fatalities.

-For additional resources and guidance on the public disclosure of information in cases of child fatalities and near fatalities caused by abuse and/or neglect, please visit the various quick links listed on the right hand side bar.
+For additional resources and guidance on the public disclosure of information in cases of child fatalities and near fatalities caused by abuse and/or neglect, please visit the Index listed on the right hand side bar.